-There are so many ways to dress up this basic white cake, the combinations and uses are endless.
+There are so many ways to dress up this classic white cake, the combinations and uses are endless.
 Let me know what you end up doing with it.
-I’m sure you’ll come up with something original!–Emily Luchetti
+I’m sure you’ll come up with something original!
+Originally published February 20, 2012.–Emily Luchetti

-Another thing we love about Luchetti?
+You know what we love about Luchetti?
 She doesn’t pretend to know which frosting we’ll be partial to on a particular day, instead trusting the home baker to rely on experience and preference when it comes to that momentous decision.
-[Editor’s Note: If you find yourself in need a suggestion, we’re partial to a billowy, whimsically named marshmallow frosting, also known as seven-minute frosting.
+If you find yourself in need a suggestion, we’re partial to a billowy, whimsically named marshmallow frosting, also known as seven-minute frosting.
 Delicate yet sturdy, light as air yet luscious as can be, it boasts a sweet, sweet, sweetness that envelopes this cake to stunning effect.
+Not your style?
+You’ll find plenty more frosting recipes here.

 - Quick Glance